 Lines 12-15 refer to the miracle of Christ walking on water and rising from the dead.
 However, it is not Christ performing these feats here.
 It is the character featured in the poem, a lady daydreaming about walking on water and reaching Palestine, the place famous for the sacrifice and resurrection of Jesus Christ.

-The poet here is committing a kind of literary blasphemy, where a young lady in a peignoir dress is taking on the role of Christ himself.
+The poet here is committing a kind of literary blasphemy with his biblical allusions, where a young lady in a peignoir dress is taking on the role of Christ himself.
 Wallace's vision of an alternative to traditional religion could be an interesting study in and of itself.
 However, such an analysis is beyond the scope of this article.

 A Far Cry From Africa also references current events.
 Well, at the time it was written the Kikuyu rebellion or guerilla struggle would have been a current event.
 To us now, it’s history.